paytweed/demo-v2-next/README.md

 The user first creates a Tweed wallet via the SDKv1,
 After that he sends the wallet address as the destination parameter to the SDKv2 checkout process.

-As a prerequisite for the project, Tweed's dev team has deployed a dedicated demo NFT contract to the `Polygon Amoy` chain,
-To be used specifically in this project, The contract's address can be seen in the call to Tweed's function.

 ## Setup locally

+### Prerequisites

+There are few prerequisite for the project:

+- Alchemy API Key - The implementation requires a valid Alchemy key in order to call the `GetOwnedNfts` function and list the account's NFTs

+- On the `Polygon Amoy` chain there are no official USDC contract, so Tweed's dev team has deployed a dedicated demo NFT contract to the chain,
+    To be used specifically for the purpose of transferring a token with the name "USDC", in analogy to mainnet.
+    The contract's address can be seen in the call to Tweed's function.

 ### Install